AI4Bread/DBATNDA/README.md

 `Python 3.9.19` `PyTorch 2.0.0` `CUDA 11.8` `Numpy 1.26.3` `Pandas 1.4.4` `matplotlib 3.7.3` `sklearn 1.2.2` `seaborn 0.11.0` `torch-geometric 2.5.3`

 ### Data Preparation
-The original data need to be preprocessed for the following work, if you want to use your own dataset, run `autoencoder.py` first to get the following data:
+The datasets used in our code are shown in https://kdocs.cn/l/cjN966QZBmw6 .
+If you want to use your own dataset, the original data need to be preprocessed for the following work, run `autoencoder.py` first to get the following data:
 ```
 --lnc_fun.npy
 --dis_fun.npy